-Cash and cash equivalents of \$1,145,011 at December 31, 2010 include funds in banks which have a maturity date of 90 days or less.
-A checking account in the amount \$496,533 held by the Fund at December 31, 2010 includes \$246,533 in funds that are not covered by insurance provided by the federal government (not FDIC insured).
+Cash and cash equivalents of \$2,852,539 and \$1,145,011 at December 31, 2011 and 2010, respectively, include funds in banks which have a maturity date of 90 days or less.
+A checking account in the amount \$2,288,829 held by the Fund at December 31, 2011 includes \$2,038,829 in funds that are not covered by insurance provided by the federal government (not FDIC insured).
 It is the opinion of management that the solvency of the referenced financial institution is satisfactorily strong and that Fund's financial position will not be compromised.
 The Fund attempts to limit its credit risk associated with cash equivalents and marketable securities by utilizing accounts at highly rated financial institutions.